 Nutritionally maca root contains significant amounts of amino acids, carbohydrates, and minerals including calcium, phosphorous, zinc, magnesium, and iron, as well as vitamins B1, B2, B12, C and E. Peruvian maca also includes a number of glycosides.
 I am a fan, no doubt.

-One of the reasons my Almond Mocha was so good was because I used a combination of both almond milk and cashews (instead of the traditional dairy milk) which added depth.
-Dairy milk can sometimes act like a buffer, like a middleman who unites the opposing sides.
+One of the reasons my Almond Mocha was so good was because I used a combination of almond and cashews instead of the traditional dairy milk which added depth and complexity.
+Dairy milk can sometimes act like a flavor buffer, a middleman who unites the opposing sides.
 I didn’t want that.
 I wanted proud and independent flavors that you could taste in every sip.

 Healthy fats and protein, essential vitamins and minerals, enzymes,mouth-watering flavor…this is a special treat for those moments in your life when a bit of decadence is needed…somewhat urgently.
 I hope you’ll savor each intentional and joyous flavor and take some time to nurture your ambitions.
 No matter how large or small, they should never be neglected or stored away for a rainy day.
 I insist, dear friend.